xpq-tech/PMET-E/README.md

 # PMET
-This is a repository for "PMET: Precise Model Editing in a Transformer"
+This is a repository for "PMET-E"

 ## Prepare conda env
 ```bash